andreasm80/blog.local/content/post/2023-09-25-vsphere-with-tanzu-antrea-and-multicluster/index.md

-In this post I will go through how to configure Antrea MC in TKG 2.3 and Tanzu with vSphere.
-As of the time I am writing this post (end of September 2023) Tanzu with vSphere does not have all the feature gates available right now to be able to configure Antrea Multi-cluster, so this will be added later.
+In this post I will go through how to configure Antrea Multi-cluster in TKG 2.3 and Tanzu with vSphere.
+As of the time I am writing this post (end of September begining of October 2023) Tanzu with vSphere does not have all the feature gates available right now to be able to configure Antrea Multi-cluster, so this will be added later.
 After the initial configuration and installation of Antrea Multi-cluster I will go through the different possibilities (features) with Antrea Multi-cluster, with configuration and examples in each of their own sections.
+The first sections involving how to enable Antrea Multi-cluster feature gate is specific for the Kubernetes "distribution" it is enabled on (TKG, vSphere with Tanzu, upstream Kubernetes etc).
+After this initial config the rest is generic and can be re-used for all types of Kubernetes platforms.
+I will go through everything step by step to learn what the different "moving" parts are doing and how they work.
+At the end I have a *bonus chapter* where I have created a menu driven script that automates or simplify the whole process.

 ## Antrea Feature Gates